Birthplace of free speech movement braces for possible fight | New Country 923

 Berkeley police were planning for a number of contingencies, police spokeswoman Jenn Coats said in an email Saturday.
 The city has banned a long list of items from the park, including baseball bats, dogs and skateboards.
 People at the park are also not allowed to cover their faces with scarves or bandanas.

-Cummings is a transgender woman and supporter of President Donald Trump who has said on social media and in media interviews that Marxism is the real evil and that members of the anti-fascist movement are terrorists.
+Cummings has said on social media and in media interviews that Marxism is the real evil and that members of the anti-fascist movement are terrorists.

-“I’m not safe to walk down the road with an American flag in this county,” she said to reporters in Berkeley last week, her face covered with a bandana to make a point about masked anti-fascist members.
+“I’m not safe to walk down the road with an American flag in this county,” she said to reporters in Berkeley last week.

-“We’ve had enough,” she said.
-“We have the right to speak patriotism, we have the right to speak about our country.
-We have the right to be proud of our country.”

-Cummings called off her event in a lengthy statement issued via Facebook, saying that she had “grave concerns for the safety of the people attending my event.”

 Student activism was born during the 1960s free-speech movement at Berkeley, when thousands of students at the university mobilized to demand that the school drop its ban on political activism.